 By Sharon Klein

-- Language has been added to limit any accumulation distribution to undistributed net income, an omission pointed out in the New York City Bar Report
+- Accumulation distributions are limited to undistributed net income, an omission pointed out in the New York City Bar Report

-- Distributions of income accumulated in a taxable year before January 1, 2014 would not be taxable, a recommendation also made in the New York City Bar Report
+- Distributions of income accumulated in a taxable year before January 1, 2014 will not be taxable, a recommendation also made in the New York City Bar Report

-- The accumulation tax appears to be limited to distributions from exempt resident trusts (i.e. does not extend to nonresident trusts)
+- The accumulation tax is limited to distributions from exempt resident trusts (i.e. does not extend to nonresident trusts)

-In all three proposals (1) there is some form of throwback/accumulation tax and (2) “incomplete gift nongrantor trusts” (ING Trusts) are subjected to New York income tax by treating those trusts as grantor trusts for New York income tax purposes.
+Incomplete gift nongrantor trusts (ING Trusts) are subjected to New York income tax by treating those trusts as grantor trusts for New York income tax purposes.